 - 1996 the biggest hydrogenerator for pumped-storage plant with output 355.5 MVA at 429 rpm

 The main milestones of excitation system production are as follows:

 - 1977 first analog excitation system of RBA type

 - 1993 first digital excitation system of DCP type

 - 1999 first digital excitation system of MBS type

 - 2004 first digital excitation system of A50 type

 - 2017 upgraded digital excitation system of A50N type

-For more than 130 years a trusted partner for advice, engines, maintenance, repair and overhaul of generators and installations.
+For more than 130 years BRUSH has been a trusted partner for advice, engines, maintenance, repair and overhaul of generators and installations.

 Smit Slikkerveer, 1882-1962